top of page

 ESTIMATING THE AGE-CLASS OF FREE RANGING DOLPHINS USING DRONES

 When dolphins come to the surface to breathe, they expose their blowhole and dorsal fin.
 By measuring the distance between the two, it is possible to estimate the total body length.
 Since total length is related to age, it is possible of inferring age based on length for each measured dolphin within a group.
 Results in the field are obtained by using AUV and digital photogrammetry.
+This for us is a work in progress but there is enough scientific literature to test the feasibility of this method in our Study Area and to use it also to measure the extension of large krill patches.

 PREY BIOMASS ESTIMATION